Override CRUD Behavior and Add Custom Endpoints#

 exclude_routes = [fr.ViewRoute.DELETE, fr.ViewRoute.UPDATE]

-Valid values are: fr.ViewRoute.LIST, fr.ViewRoute.GET, fr.ViewRoute.CREATE, fr.ViewRoute.UPDATE, fr.ViewRoute.DELETE.
-Route-name strings such as "delete" are also accepted; any other string raises AttributeError at startup.
+Valid values are: fr.ViewRoute.GET_MANY, fr.ViewRoute.GET_ONE, fr.ViewRoute.CREATE, fr.ViewRoute.UPDATE, fr.ViewRoute.DELETE.
+Route-shell-name strings such as "delete_endpoint" are also accepted; any other string raises AttributeError at startup.

 Choosing between @fr.route and the shorthand decorators#